leafo/scssphp/site/index.md

 **scssphp** is a compiler for [SCSS][0] written in PHP.

+SCSS is a CSS preprocessor that adds many features like variables, mixins, imports, color manipulation, functions, and tons of other powerful features.

 The entire compiler comes in a single class file ready for including in any kind of project in addition to a command line tool for running the compiler from the terminal.